Hours after hitting the web, the vulnerability in WPA2 known as “KRACK” is causing major waves and making people panic.

 Without venturing too deeply into how WPA2 handshakes work, in its simplest form when a wireless device (a client, like your mobile phone) connects to an AP (Access Point, the thing that runs your Wi-Fi network) the following happens between the two to ensure security…

-- The client takes that value and creates a Pairwise Transient Key (PTK) along with the the authentication code and a new nonce value it generates.
+The client takes that value and creates a Pairwise Transient Key (PTK) along with the authentication code and a new nonce value it generates.
 It sends this back to the AP.

-- If all is well, the client responds with an ACK (all ok/acknowledgement) and the client is now connected.
+If all is well, the client responds with an ACK (all ok/acknowledgment), and the client is now connected.

-Due to the fact that at any time, a client could be temporary disconnected, or out of range etc - the WPA2 protocol allows the packet with the key to be re-sent subsequent handshakes to re-establish the connection.
+Due to the fact that at any time, a client could be temporarily disconnected, or out of range, etc – the WPA2 protocol allows the packet with the key to be re-sent subsequent handshakes to re-establish the connection.

 It is at this function of the WPA2 protocol that KRACK’s exploitation exists.